 Aaaand, email is currently the only communication channel you really own.
 Facebook owns your Facebook page and Instagram profile.
-Google owns your Google My Business listing.
+Google owns your Google Business Profile listing.
 Hell, Google even owns the search results.
 But you own your email list.

 So cherish it and use it to connect with your customers regularly and wisely!